Andrew-Chen-Wang/Andrew-Chen-Wang/README.md

 ### Hey 👋 I'm Andrew

+> Don't hold grudges.
+Let 'em go.
+Focus on what you love, not hate.

+<sup>My small motto that someone said was pretty nice.</sup>

 I'm looking to help with whatever I can;
 This is my public GitHub account where I host personal, public projects and WIP hobbies.